dotnet/docs-maui/docs/user-interface/layouts/horizontalstacklayout.md

 </ContentPage>
 ```

-This example creates a <xref:Microsoft.Maui.Controls.HorizontalStackLayout> containing a `Rectangle` and a `Label` object.
+This example creates a <xref:Microsoft.Maui.Controls.HorizontalStackLayout> containing a <xref:Microsoft.Maui.Controls.Shapes.Rectangle> and a `Label` object.
 By default, there is no space between the child views:

 :::image type="content" source="media/horizontalstacklayout/basic.png" alt-text="HorizontalStackLayout displaying two views screenshot.":::